• Mental Health

 Therapy

 There are many different types of therapy that can be helpful if you’ve experienced emotional incest.
-Individual therapy, where you meet with a therapist one-on-one, allows you to open up and receive direct feedback from a professional, allowing you to focus exclusively on your concerns and work on specific personal goals.
+Individual psychotherapy, where you meet with a therapist one-on-one, allows you to open up and receive direct feedback from a professional, allowing you to focus exclusively on your concerns and work on specific personal goals.

 Group therapy allows you to connect with others who have experienced similar issues and give and receive feedback.
 If you have experienced emotional incest, you may find that you have strong reactions to certain group members.4 This is common and provides an opportunity to work through your relationship issues in a safe environment.

-Couples and family therapy can also be beneficial if you find that your early childhood issues are impacting your relationships with your partner and/or children.
 A therapist directory is a great place to start when finding a therapist.
-Additionally, online therapy (known as teletherapy) can make healing much more convenient and easier to find therapists with the relevant experience.
+Additionally, online therapy can make healing much more convenient and easier to find therapists with the relevant experience.

 Healthy Activities for Self-Help